Facebook Pixel Code

 Can I get a mortgage after debt settlement?

 Getting a mortgage after debt settlement is possible, but it might take some time.
 Lenders will look at your credit history, so it's important to rebuild your credit score.
 Paying bills on time and keeping your credit utilization low can help.
+If you have fully completed the settlement program and have settled all your accounts you should be good to apply for a mortgage but this depends on your personal credit portfolio and the history you've been maintaining since the program began.
+Other outside factors will also play a part.

 Is it possible to rebuild credit in less than two years?